brainomite/home-page/_posts/2021-01-30-setting-up-eslint-with-prettier-per-project.md

    2. Turn on the rule that a variable can't be less than 2 characters
    3. Make an exception for the `_` variable as certain packages like `lodash` and `underscore` have conventionally been assigned to the  `_`  variable.
-4. Reload or restart VS Code, sometimes the changes don't take effect untill you do.
+4. Reload or restart VS Code, sometimes the changes don't take effect until you do.

 At the end of the post I have [all 3 variations](#gist-from-github) of the ESLint config files that we will be using which I suggest taking a look at.

-Choose the correct environment and copy single command chain (copy and paste it all) and run it in git bash or the terminal
+Choose the correct environment and copy the single chained command chain by clicking the button

 `&&` will cause a command to wait on the prior command then execute. `\` will allow the command to continue on the next line